 The service has ended.
 Father Sergio says goodbye to the people then walks outside for some fresh air.

-“I have so much to be thankful for… three doctors, 16 teachers, one public accountant, one private accountant, one priest, 20 computer technicians, five lawyers and five practising law have all come out of the orphanage.”
+“I have so much to be thankful for… three doctors, 16 teachers, one public accountant, one private accountant, one priest, 20 computer technicians, five lawyers and five practicing law have all come out of the orphanage.”

 In the beginning, saying “yes” to every child that needed Fray Tormenta’s help was difficult to say the least.
 Money was hard to come by, bills had to be paid and mouths needed to be fed.
 “I became Fray Tormenta out of necessity.
 I had to support my kids.
-I thought that a wrestler made as much money as guys like Cassisus Clay/Muhammad Ali.
+I thought that a wrestler made as much money as guys like Cassius Clay/Muhammad Ali.
 So I decided I would become a luchador and in one year, I’d make a million dollars and I’d build the ‘City of Children’… but it was not like that.
 My first match paid me about $200 pesos or $20.
 I said to myself, Jesus Christ… after so much training… twenty bucks!
 But I was hooked and thanks to lucha libre, I accomplished many great things.”

 The Padre chose the easiest gimmick; his character would be “Fray Tormenta” aka “Friar Storm”.
 Who would ever guess he was actually a real one?

 “I designed my own mask and outfit.
-My mask colours are yellow and red.
+My mask colors are yellow and red.
 The yellow represents gold for Divinity and the red represents the blood that Fray Tormenta is willing to shed for his kids.”

 Tormenta managed to keep up his anonymity for several years, serving God by day and dishing out pain at night.